Basic WebScraping with R

 html_table()

-Finally, I use the data.table package to convert the data to a data.table and save it to a list so that I can keep looping and adding to the list, then outside the loop I use rbindlist to combine all the data into one table.
+data.table and save it to a list so that I can keep looping and adding

 price_dt <- as.data.table(price_table[[4]])